tristartom/key-value-store-indexing/README.md

-DELI: a Secondary Index for HBase/NoSQLs
+DELI: a Log-Structured Secondary Index for HBase/NoSQL
 ======

 Introduction
 ------
-``DELI`` is a secondary index support for NoSQL systems.
+``DELI`` is a secondary index for NoSQL systems.
 It currently supports global indexing and is applicable for HBase alike NoSQL systems where write performance is optimized through a LSM tree structure [[link](http://en.wikipedia.org/wiki/Log-structured_merge-tree)].

-DELI stands for "*DEferred Lightweight Indexing*", which is its uniqueness in design.
-The deferred indexing naturally extends the write-optimization principle of LSM trees (that is, all writes must be append-only) and works very well with HBase, Cassandra, etc.
+DELI stands for "*DEferred Lightweight Indexing*", which is its unique technique in design.
+The deferred indexing naturally extends the log-structured design of LSM trees (that is, all writes must be append-only) and works very well with HBase, Cassandra, etc.

 Demo